flutterwtf/Suggest-a-Feature/README.md

 menu in their own mobile app where users can share their suggestions about the application in real time, discuss them with others, and vote for each other's suggestions.

+You can check interactive example [here](https://what-the-flutter.github.io/Suggest-a-Feature/#/).

-Here is a small demo:
+A small demo:

 ![gif](https://raw.githubusercontent.com/What-the-Flutter/Suggest-a-Feature/master/example/assets/suggest_a_feature.gif)